Reuben Fine: Wartime years

 As World War II interrupted any prospects for a world championship match, Fine turned to chess writing.
 In 1939, Fine became the first world-class player to edit the classic opening guide Modern Chess Openings.
 His work on the sixth edition of the book led to a significant increase in sales.
 In 1941 he wrote Basic Chess Endings, a compendium of endgame analysis which, some 80 years later, is still considered one of the best works on this subject.
 His book was the most comprehensive on the subject written to that time, included significant original work by Fine, and received worldwide acclaim.
 His The Ideas Behind the Chess Openings, though now out of date, is still useful for grasping the underlying ideas of many standard chess openings; it was revised in 1989.

 Fine played a few serious American events during World War II, with international chess at a virtual standstill, and continued his successes with dominant scores.
 He won the U.S. Open at New York 1939 with 10½/11, half a point ahead of Reshevsky.
 In the 23rd Marshall Club Championship of 1939, Fine won with 14/16.
 He won the 1940 U.S. Open at Dallas with a perfect 8/8 in the finals, three points ahead of Herman Steiner.
 Fine won the New York State Championship, Hamilton 1941, with 8/10, a point ahead of Reshevsky, Arnold Denker and Isaac Kashdan.
 Fine won the 1941 Marshall Club Championship with 14/15, ahead of Frank Marshall.
 Fine won the 1941 U.S. Open at St. Louis, with 4/5 in the preliminaries, and 8/9 in the finals.
 Fine won the 1942 Washington, D.C.
 Chess Divan title with 7/7.
 He defeated Herman Steiner in match play for the second time by 3½–½ at Washington 1944.
 Fine won the U.S. Speed Championships of both 1944 (10/11) and 1945 (10/11).
 In the Pan-American Championship, Hollywood 1945, Fine placed 2nd with 9/12, behind Reshevsky.
-He played in the 1945 USA vs USSR Radio team match, scoring ½/2 on board three against Isaac Boleslavsky.
+He played in the 1945 US vs USSR Radio team match, scoring ½/2 on board three against Isaac Boleslavsky.
 Then Fine traveled to Europe one last time to compete, in the 1946 Moscow team match against the USSR, scoring ½/2 on board three against Paul Keres.